Hire a Drupal Developer or Use SimpleReview? (2026 Honest Buyer's Guide)

 When contrib Views can't express your filter, plugin classes in [module]/src/Plugin/views/ need a senior dev who knows the plugin manager, derivers, and annotation system.

-These are exactly where Vibers' human-in-the-loop review plugs in — a real Drupal-fluent reviewer reads your PR, comments, sometimes ships a follow-up commit, then approves merge.
-It's a half-step between "agent ships PR" and "hire a 20-hr/wk contractor."
+These are exactly where Vibers' human-in-the-loop review plugs in — a real reviewer reads the SimpleReview fix, checks the screen and diff, and can ship a follow-up correction before you touch production.
+It is a half-step between "agent prepared a bounded fix" and "hire ongoing Drupal ownership."

 How to Find a Drupal Developer if You Decide to Hire

-- drupal.org Jobs (jobs.drupal.org) — full-time and contract listings curated by the Drupal Association.
-Long-tail; good for hiring permanent staff.
+- jobs.drupal.org — full-time and contract listings curated for the Drupal ecosystem.
+Best for hiring permanent staff or long-running contractors.

-- Lullabot, Acquia Professional Services — enterprise budgets ($150-250/hr effective).
-The right call for large publishing platforms, government, and migrations.
+- Drupal agencies such as Acquia or Lullabot — the right call for large publishing platforms, government, complex integrations, and migrations.

 - Local Drupal user groups + DrupalCon meetups — relationship-based hires.
 Slower but the highest signal-to-noise on quality.

-- Vibers — for the 20% of PRs that need a real human signoff after SimpleReview drafts the change.
-Per-PR pricing, not retainer.
+- Vibers — for bounded site fixes that need a human check after SimpleReview drafts the change.
+Per-fix workflow, not a retainer.

 "Drupal Developers Near Me" — Does Geography Still Matter?

 Search "drupal developers near me" on Google and you'll get a wall of agencies with city pages auto-generated for SEO.
 The honest answer: geography doesn't matter for Drupal work, timezone does.
-The whole Drupal contributor culture — the drupal.org issue queue, Composer dev workflow, PR review rounds, DrupalCon meetups happening on three continents — is async by design.
-A senior contributor in Pune, Wrocław, or Mendoza ships the same kind of PR a Boston-based Acquia engineer does.
+The whole Drupal contributor culture — the drupal.org issue queue, Composer dev workflow, direct site fix review rounds, DrupalCon meetups happening on three continents — is async by design.
+A senior contributor in Pune, Wrocław, or Mendoza ships the same kind of direct site fix a Boston-based Acquia engineer does.

-What does matter: working-hours overlap (so you can ping them when prod is down), English fluency for PR comments, and a public commit history you can audit.
+What does matter: working-hours overlap (so you can ping them when prod is down), English fluency for direct site fix comments, and a public commit history you can audit.
 SimpleReview removes geography as a variable entirely — the agent works wherever your Git repo is hosted, and your reviewer (if you use Vibers) can be in any timezone that overlaps yours by 4+ hours.

 Install SimpleReview Chrome Extension →Need a real human review on a custom module / migration / security audit?
 Get Vibers human review →